spew8712/jpegview/README.md

         * cropping to selection, and
         * zooming to selection.
   * If you wish to select, hit 'S' to enter selection mode.
 It lasts until exit (hit 'S' again).
-  * Maybe there could be a revamped press 'Z' to 'quick zoom to selection' that works like this:
+  * Press 'Z' to **'quick zoom to selection'**.
+Like this:
     * Press 'Z'
     * Drag to select area
     * Once area is selected (mouse released), zoom immediately occurs.
     * Resume in panning mode.
     Basically don't ever stay in the pesky selection mode that leave ugly selection boxes defiling the image.
+* Changed hotkeys
-* Changed hotkeys to reuse 'S' for toggling Selection mode.
+  * Reuse 'S' for toggling Selection mode.
     * Dunno what 'save/delete param DB' are, but presuming they're infrequently used junk features, their hotkeys 'S' & 'D' are changed to ALT+S/D.
     Hence, update the KeyMap.txt for this change to take effect!
+  * Reuse 'Z' for Quick Zoom to Selection mode.
+    * Random sort hotkey changed to ALT+Z.
 * Added ALT+SHIFT+<arrow keys> for forcing 'fine grain' panning.
   * SHIFT+<arrow keys> panning now scales up proportionally to larger panning amounts when image is larger than window.
 * Can pan till 1 pixels on any edge.
   * If you can't find your out of view image, try zooming, and using the zoom mini-map to pan our image back into view.
+* _**Known issue(s)**_:
+  * Owing to expanded panning, crop/zoom to selection sometimes gets the wrong area!

 ### Wishlist

 * Quick zoom to selection? via 'Z' hotkey.
 Like activating selection mode, but select happens only once, and it zooms and auto-offs.
 * A little Android-like `toast` to inform of new slideshow fps or interval.
 Or other notifications.
+* Add 'selection mode' toggle/indicator in toolbar.
 * Support uncommon 'crop' type AVIF?
 * Quality options for 'Save image'.
 * Save animated WEBP?